-- 1. During a humidity-interference calibration the signal is measured using each of the installed filters (including the water-vapour filter), whereas during the span calibration of the water-vapour filter the signal is only measured with the water-vapour filter. - 2.
-During a humidity-interference calibration, it is not necessary to know the concentration of water-vapour supplied to the cell as it is only necessary to measure the size of each signal (with filters "A" "E") relative to the size of the signal measured with the water-vapour filter.
+- 1. During a humidity-interference calibration the signal is measured using the installed filter (including the water-vapour filter), whereas during the span calibration of the water-vapour filter the signal is only measured with the water-vapour filter. - 2.
+During a humidity-interference calibration, it is not necessary to know the concentration of water-vapour supplied to the cell as it is only necessary to measure the size of each signal (with filter "A") relative to the size of the signal measured with the water-vapour filter.
 However, during a span calibration of the water-vapour filter it is necessary to know the exact concentration of water-vapour supplied to the cell, because during this calibration the conversion factor is calculated.
 This factor relates the measured signal to the concentration of water-vapour in the cell.